idarolti/PhysaliaSexChrom/Day4/Day4_Practical_01_DGE.md

 --no-unal: suppresses the output of SAM records for reads that fail to align

 --dta/--downstream-transcriptome-assembly: report alignments tailored for transcript assemblers including StringTie.
 With this option, HISAT2 requires longer anchor lengths for de novo discovery of splice sites.
-This leads to fewer alignments with short-anchors, which helps transcript assemblers improve significantly in computationa and memory usage.
+This leads to fewer alignments with short-anchors, which helps transcript assemblers improve significantly in computation and memory usage.

 Run hisat2 and sorting for all the samples.